Endeavour Silver - Selling The News Today

 Leveraged to Precious Metals Prices

-Yes, and although it is true to Endeavour Silver provides strong leverage to the upside for investors bullish on silver (and precious metals) because it is one of the "purer" producers in the sector, the company is not hedged via base metals credits (e.g. lead, zinc), which would actually be most useful right now to offsetting cash costs/AISC since those products are trading at/near 5 year highs.
+Yes, and although it is true to Endeavour Silver provides strong leverage to the upside for investors bullish on silver (and precious metals) because it is one of the "purer" producers in the sector, the company is not hedged via base metals credits (e.g. lead, zinc), which would actually be most useful right now to offsetting cash costs/AISC since those products are trading at/near five-year highs.

 Source: First Majestic Silver Corporate Presentation